Alrecenk/wasmgltf/README.md

-# wasmwebgltemplate
+# wasmgltf
-A template for building webgl and webassembly applications.
+A library for loading GLTF models using C++ web-assembly.